I went to Eastern Europe in the middle of January, and I was so glad I had all of this info.

 All About Your Coat

-My biggest piece of advice for someone headed to Russia (or another cold, Eastern European winter) is to invest in a good coat.
+My biggest piece of advice for someone headed to a cold, Eastern European winter is to invest in a good coat.
 It was a total game changer for me.
 I didn’t have to wear so many layers because my coat was so warm.
 Some days I would wear a long sleeve t-shirt under my parka, and that’s it.
 If you’re asking me, your coat absolutely needs these things:

 Imagine it’s snowing and windy which means those magical clumps of snowflakes are actually pelting your fact as you make your way to your bus stop.
 You’re going to want a hood on your coat, preferably one that’s fur-lined to help further protect your face.
 And because I know you’ve already read all about how warm you stay when you wear your scarf on the outside of your coat, you’ll doubly make sure your coat has a hood.
 Even with a hat on, you won’t get the same kind of protection a hood can give you.

 Get a coat that’s below your hips.
 My personal preference is just long enough to sit on, that way the coat will hit your mid thighs, giving you more coverage.
 Plus, you’ll be glad you don’t have to sit on a snowy park bench in just your jeans.
 I can’t tell you how many times I was only cold where my coat/tall boots weren’t covering my legs.
 You’ll see coats that are knee-length or longer if you want to go that route.